twolfson/mpris-service.js/README.md

 // TODO: Add back array handling
 // TODO: Take care of all TODOs

+**Missing/broken features:**

+- `GetAll` not supported for `Root`
+    - TODO: Link to upstream issue
+- Using `Set` on properties not supported
+    - TODO: Link to upstream issue

 ## Getting Started
 Install the module with: `npm install mpris-service.js`